JaiminR28/IT314_WareHouse_management_system_25/README.md

-# IT314 Project - Warehouse management for food and other goods - Group 25
+# IT314 Project - Group 25

+# Warehouse management for food and other goods